Figural napkin rings

 The first two are in excellent condition.

-the last ring are broken as can be seen in the photo.
-Otherwise in
+The antlers on the last ring are broken as can be seen in the photo.
+Otherwise in very good condition.

 This napkin ring is shown in the book "Figural Napkin Rings: Collector's Identification and Value Guide", by Gottschalk and Whitson (G&W), on page 52, plate 107.